BY-LAWS FOR LAKE MORAINE ASSOCIATION

 A. To work as a group for the improvement of Lake Moraine and its surroundings and thereby serve the best interests of the Lake Moraine area residents, both permanent and seasonal.

-B. To cooperate with the Environmental Conservation Department, local government, planning boards and other public agencies with their initiation, promotion, and enforcement of policies, practices and legislation designed to protect the lake and its related environment from misuse and overuse.
+B. To cooperate with the New York State Department of Environmental Conservation, local government, planning boards and other public agencies with their initiation, promotion, and enforcement of policies, practices and legislation designed to protect the lake and its related environment from misuse and overuse.

 C. To promote social gatherings, water sports events, classes in boat handling, safety on and in the water, boating etiquette and other such activities as will lead to friendly relations and enjoyment for all who use the lake.